tyhranac/ArcGIS-Notebooks/README.md

 ### Programmatically Deleting Content in ArcGIS Online

-This [ArcGIS Notebook](https://github.com/tyhranac/ArcGIS-Notebooks/blob/main/DeleteContent.ipynb) can be used to programatically delete content in arcGIS Online/Portal for ArcGIS.
+This [ArcGIS Notebook](https://github.com/tyhranac/ArcGIS-Notebooks/blob/main/DeleteContent.ipynb) can be used to programatically delete content in ArcGIS Online/Portal for ArcGIS.
 It uses conditional logic to handle delete protection and recursion to handle dependent items.

 Last updated May 2022.